riffnshred/nhl-led-scoreboard/README.md

 [See the mlb-led-scoreboard wiki page.](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard/wiki)

 ### Software Installation
+#### Raspbian Distribution
+It is recommended you install the Lite version of Raspbian from the [Raspbian Downloads Page](https://www.raspberrypi.org/downloads/raspbian/).
+This version lacks a GUI, allowing your Pi to dedicate more system resources to drawing the screen.

 #### Time Zones
 Before you start installing anything, make sure your raspberry pi is set to your local time zone.
 Usually, you do so when you install Raspian, but if you think you skipped that part, you can change it by running `sudo raspi-config`

 #### Requirements
 You need Git for cloning this repo and PIP for installing the scoreboard software.

+Since version V 0.2.0 you need python 3.3 and up.
 ```
 sudo apt-get update
 sudo apt-get install git python-pip